As parents, we know that the education our kids receive is vital!

 Try Again Later

-If, regardless of your earnest attempts, your children aren’t taking part in the discussion, cut short the mission and try again later.
+If, regardless of your earnest attempts, your children aren’t participating in the discussion, cut the mission short and try again later.

 They most likely don’t have any desire to talk at that time.